CoraYako/spartan-hardware/README.md

 ```
 PORT = Number of the port where you wanna run api (ex.
 4000).
-DB = For Db in MongoDB.
+DB = For Db in MySQL.
 SECRET_KEY : Is the secret key used for JWT.
 BASE_URL = localhost of you api ( ex. http://localhost:5173).
 EMAIL_PASSWORD = The Password of the email used in Nodemailer.